BetterToken/info_bettertoken/src/farm_management/setup_manual_3nodes.md

 1. Make sure your search query is correctly spelled when searching your farm name (please toggle "show offline nodes" when doing so).
 2. Make sure your network connection is healthy and up and there are no outages in your area.

-If both check out please contact support through [support@threefold.io](mailto:support@threefold.io) or use the chat applet on our [main website](https://threefold.io) found in the bottom right part of your screen.
+If both check out please contact support through [support@bettertoken.com](mailto:support@bettertoken.com)